kristopolous/tumblr-scraper/README.md

 I guess you could also use Tor, but then it will be sloow.
 Rabbit is a good compression based proxy for tumblr in general - since for some unknown ungodly reason, being on the site drags a 2-300K/s downstream just idling (I haven't spent time looking into it, but it's just absurd).

+#### Q: The resolution on some of these assets kinda sucks.
+Can you magically fix this?

+**A:** Of course.
+Tumblr stores higher resolution assets on almost everything.
+The reason you don't see them is probably because of the stupid theme the person is using.
+Replace the number at the end with 1280 instead of 500 and you are good.
+The log-digest is smart enough to not fall for absurd things like this.

 Authors
 -------